 The paper we use is Steinbeis.
 Their paper is 100% reclaimed, so absolutely no new wood goes into the production.
 The paper they reclaim is collected by them from the region around their paper mill, reducing its carbon footprint.
 Steinbeis avoid harmful chemicals, too, and have received Blue Angel and EU Ecolabel certification.

 Strix is edited and published from Leeds, England.
-The editors are SJ Bradley, Ian Harker and Andrew Lambeth.
+The editors are Andrew Lambeth (who also designs, typesets, and hand-makes each copy) and Ian Harker.

 William James Webbe, The White Owl